 Escambia Charter School, Inc. (the "School") is a not-for-profit corporation organized pursuant to Chapter 617, Florida Statutes, the Florida Not For Profit Corporation Act, and Section 1002.33, Florida Statutes.
 The governing body of the School is the Board of Directors.
-The president of the not-for-profit corporation is the executive officer of the School.
+The governing body of the School is the Board of Directors.